Yakutat, Alaska, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-In February, Yakutat is freezing, somewhat snowy and very rainy.
-Temperatures routinely are in the 30s F (single digits C) and regularly jump into the low 40s F (single digits C) range.
-At night, lows are in the low 20s F (single digits below 0 C).
+In March, Yakutat is pretty cool, somewhat snowy and very rainy.
+Temperatures routinely are in the high 30s F (single digits C) and about half of the time jump into the low 40s F (single digits C) range.
+At night, lows are in the 20s F (single digits below 0 C).
 This is also a rainy time for Yakutat, with more than half of the days of the month having rain.
-In February, humidity reaches as high as 80%.
+In March, humidity reaches as high as 80%.

 What to wear/what to pack: